 Angela joined the Community Foundation in May 2004.
 Angela is a graduate of Bryant and Stratton College with an Associate Degree in Applied Sciences.
 She was previously employed as a Medical Receptionist at Tri-City Family Medicine Diagnostic Center.
 Angela is the mother of three children.

-Rachel Ocasio has been hired as the Foundation's new Relationship Manager.
+Rachel Ocasio is the Foundation's Office Relationship Manager.
 Rachel comes to us having spent seventeen years with Lorain National Bank.
 She served sixteen years in LNB's Trust Department as the Trust Operations Coordinator/Administrative Assistant.
 During that time, CFLC was one of Rachel's primary clients, and her service to the Foundation was exemplary.
 This past year, Rachel transitioned into a position as Account Payable Analyst within LNB's operations.

 Rachel is an LCCC graduate with a Business degree and is also a certified Fitness Instructor.
 She lives in Amherst with her husband and son.
 We are excited to add Rachel's expertise and personality to the CFLC team!